Lilly7084/TEC-Redshift-Disk-Specification/README.md

 - (Boolean) Is M-bus local by default?
 - (Boolean[]) Default sprite [2]

-[1] The text here is exactly the same as what you see in the game's editor, encoded using Unix line endings, `\n - 0x0A`
+[1] The text here is exactly the same as what you see in the game's editor, encoded using Unix line endings, `\n 0x0A`

-[2] Array of 100 Booleans, read left to right, then top to bottom - True = White pixel, False = Black pixel.
+[2] Array of 100 Booleans, read left to right, then top to bottom.
+True = White pixel, False = Black pixel.
 This data is also present on campaign and battle levels, even though those levels lack the mechanics necessary for such sprite data to be of any use.

-# Outro
-That's what we've discoverd about the TEC disks format so far, use it for good please ;)